A swapchain object (a.k.a.

 The presentable images of a swapchain are owned by the presentation engine.
 An application can acquire use of a presentable image from the presentation engine.
 Use of a presentable image must occur only after the image is returned by vkAcquireNextImageKHR, and before it is released by vkQueuePresentKHR.
 This includes transitioning the image layout and rendering commands.

 An application can acquire use of a presentable image with vkAcquireNextImageKHR.
 After acquiring a presentable image and before modifying it, the application must use a synchronization primitive to ensure that the presentation engine has finished reading from the image.
 The application can then transition the image’s layout, queue rendering commands to it, etc. Finally, the application presents the image with vkQueuePresentKHR, which releases the acquisition of the image.
-The application can also release the acquisition of the image through vkReleaseSwapchainImagesEXT, if the image is not in use by the device, and skip the present operation.

 The presentation engine controls the order in which presentable images are acquired for use by the application.